March 21-22, 2018

 2:00-4:00 p.m.
 Commission Oral Argument

 Secretary of Labor v.
 Consol Pennsylvania Coal Company, LLC, Docket No. PENN 2014-816.
-Chris Pence and Jim McHugh are counsel for Consol Pennsylvania, and Cheryl Blair-Kijewski will be arguing for the Solicitor’s Office.
+Christopher D. Pence and James P. McHugh, Hardy Pence LLC, Charleston, WV are counsel for Consol Pennsylvania Coal Company, and Cheryl Blair-Kijewski will be arguing for the Solicitor’s Office.

 EMLF has not blocked hotel guest rooms for this educational event.
 Go to washington.org, the official tourism site of Washington, DC